 Also of interest is that Madeira has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Madeira telecommute to their jobs.
-Overall, about 8.12% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.63% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Madeira is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Madeira’s overall crime rate is lower than average for the country.